pcfreak30/skyd/doc/sips/README.md

 # SIP Guidelines

-People wishing to submit skyd Improvement Proposals (SIPs) should first propose their idea to the Skynet Labs Discord server.
+People wishing to submit skyd Improvement Proposals (SkIPs) should first propose their idea to the Skynet Labs Discord server.
 After discussion, please open a MR. After copy-editing and acceptance, it will be published here.